rfmaynard/Accel-MagnetoMeter/INDEX.md

 Financial status is still OK as of right now and I am currently refining and double checking the PCB part on fritzing before send off to the lab for etching.
+Ground needs to be sent around the pins still as it would conflict with the GPIO pins in the Raspberry Pi.